tomgriffiths-net/video_encoder/README.md

 - **livePreview**: Boolean, default is false, specifies weather to provide a live preview of what ffmpeg is currently encoding, causes ffmpeg to be opened in a new command window and may cause small performance drop.
 - **livePreviewWidth**: Integer, default of 69, specifies the width of the live preview, uses cli_pixels so the total number of pixels in the preview is limited to 2730.
 - **livePreviewHeight**: Integer, default of 39, specifies the height of the live preview.
-- **2pass**: Boolean, default of false, specifies weather ffmpeg should first scan the file before encoding.
+- **2pass**: Boolean, default of false, specifies weather ffmpeg should first scan the file before encoding, will not be enabled if the video streams are only being copied (e.g. "-c:v copy" is present).

 # Functions
 - **encode_video(string $inPath, string $outPath, array $options=[]):bool**: Encodes a video with the specified options.
 Returns true on success or false on failure.